jack23247/blog/_posts/2024-12-10-openwrt-pirelli.md

 ### LuCI

 The Lua Configuration Interface (LuCI) is a pretty run-of-the-mill web interface that allows easy monitoring and management of your router without accessing the CLI.
 LuCI is particularly useful as OpenWRT is based on Linux and, to my knowledge, does not have a specific command line configuration tool a' la' Cisco IOS.
-To my surprise, LuCI was preinstalled and just worked:tm:; the Wiki states that you have to install it from the package manager, but that's probably not been true for a couple years.
+To my surprise, LuCI was preinstalled and just worked™️; the Wiki states that you have to install it from the package manager, but that's probably not been true for a couple years.

 ### Wireless Networking